MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/sentiment-opinion-mining/includes/custom/rest-api/get-training-status.md

 ms.author: aahi
 ---

 Use the following **GET** request to get the status of your model's training progress.
-Replace the placeholder values below with your own values.
+Replace the placeholder values with your own values.

 ### Request URL